150 Nassau Street: Facade

 At the time of 150 Nassau Street's construction, the facades of many 19th-century early skyscrapers consisted of three horizontal sections similar to the components of a column, namely a base, midsection, and capital.
 150 Nassau Street contains six horizontal layers, divided by band courses and cornices: of these, two are in the base, three in the midsection, and one at the capital.
 Both principal facades contain five vertical bays.
 The main entrance, located in the center bay on Nassau Street, consists of a double-height archway supported by two pairs of columns, one on each side.
 Underneath the arch is an elaborate entablature and a semicircular transom.
 The windows are mostly sash windows.

 The principal facades are the northern and western facades, which are made of self-supporting masonry on the ground through fifth floors, and brick and terracotta supported by the building's box girders on the upper floors.
 The basement on the Spruce Street side is visible due to the downward slope of the lot from west to east.
 On the lowest two floors of both principal facades, each bay contains an arched window.
 On each of the third through 20th floors, there are two sash windows in each bay.
 The 6th, 10th, 14th, and 18th floors are framed by cornices on their tops and bottoms, and divide the midsection into three distinct horizontal segments.
 The 19th through 23rd floors form a "capital"; the 19th and 20th floors cover the entire lot area and are similar in design to the lower floors, but the 21st floor contains an arched, open-air arcade measuring two bays wide on Spruce Street and five bays wide on Nassau Street.
 The 21st through 23rd stories constitute the building's tower: 21st and 22nd stories contain tile walls and rectangular windows, while the 23rd floor contains a pitched roof with dormers.

 The southern and eastern facades are made of self-supporting brick below the 13th floor and are supported by lattice girders above that point.
 These facades mostly lack ornament.
 The lower five stories of the eastern facade served as a party wall to a now-demolished building on Spruce Street.

-Terracotta, possibly created by New York Architectural Terra Cotta, was used for decorative detail on the facade.
+Terracotta, possibly created by the New York Architectural Terra-Cotta Company, was used for decorative detail on the facade.
 When built, the top story contained further ornamentation such as a flagpole and finials, which caused the building to stand out on the skyline.
 The winged figures on the facade's uppermost portion were similar to that of Robertson's previous Corn Exchange Bank building at William and Nassau Streets.